Hassanyare/Minor_Applied_Data_Science/src_machine-learning/machine_learning.md

 # Machnine Learning

 For practice i did a classification on the left and right movements part of the exercises (arm).
 I used sklearn logistic regression as a model.
+For the complete code i wrote for this classification see this [link](https://github.com/Hassanyare/Minor_Applied_Data_Science/blob/master/src_machine-learning/left_right_clf.py)

 ## Data prepration